GrantGryczan/servecube/README.md

 	* Required
 	* Default: `""`
 	* Examples: `"Hello, world!"`, `{cool: true}`, `Buffer.from("whatever")`
+* `depth`: (number) The depth of the current context.
+This value starts at 1 per request.
+1 is added whenever the context is passed to another load, and 1 is subtracted after each load is complete.
+	* Presence: This property **is always predefined** by ServeCube.
+This property **is passed** into loaded context.
+This property **is included** in resolved context.
+	* Read-only
 * `cache(context)`: (Function | boolean) A function used for server-side load caching.
 If defined, the script's resolved context is cached by ServeCube (under `cube.loadCache`) and used whenever the file is loaded, whether by HTTP request or not.
 This function is called whenever it is necessary for ServeCube to retrieve or store such a cached context, as cached contexts are identified by the string returned by this function, known as a cache index.
 This function is similar in nature to the [HTTP `Vary` response header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Vary), but data is cached on the server rather than the client, and cache identification may vary based on more than just HTTP headers.
 This may also be set to `true` as an alias of `() => ""`.
 Cache indexing is per NJS file.
 	* Presence: This property **is not predefined** by ServeCube.
 This property **is not passed** into loaded context.
 This property **is not included** in resolved context.
 	* Optional